cran/RFplus/README.md

 # Note: In the above example we used 80% of the data for training and 20% for # model validation.
 ```

-## Limitations and Future Research
+# Limitations and Future Research

-While RFplus currently focuses on precipitation bias correction, research is underway to evaluate its capability to reduce bias in other meteorological variables, such as temperature and wind speed.
-Users should ensure proper preprocessing and adhere to input requirements for optimal results.
+Currently, the RFplus algorithm does not support parallel mode execution, which means that, when working with large volumes of data, the processing time can be long.
+Research is currently underway on how to integrate parallel execution capability to improve efficiency and reduce computation time in future uses of the algorithm.